DrugBud-Suite/CADD_Vault/README.md

 - Fragment-Based Drug Design (FBDD)
 - Datasets for Drug Design

+Number of publications: 778
+Number of code repositories: 713
+Number of webserver links: 112

 ## How to Use the Vault

 The vault can be accessed here : [Computer-Aided Drug Design (CADD) Vault](https://drugbud-suite.github.io/CADD_Vault/)